sabbir2609/zenith-be/resource/Instruction.md

 ## Additional Functionality

 To verify room availability, execute a GET request to `api/room/available/?start_date=2022-01-01&end_date=2022-01-31`.
 This will return a list of all rooms available within the specified date range.

+# Used Services

+This section provides details about the services used in the project.

+## PostgreSQL
+We are using the PostgreSQL service provided by `neon.tech`.
+PostgreSQL is a powerful, open-source object-relational database system that uses and extends the SQL language combined with many features that safely store and scale the most complicated data workloads.

+## Redis
+Our Redis service is hosted on `app.redislabs.com/`.
+Redis is an open-source, in-memory data structure store, used as a database, cache, and message broker.
+It supports various data structures such as Strings, Hashes, Lists, Sets, etc.

+## File Storage
+For file storage, we are using `cloudinary`.
+Cloudinary is a cloud-based service that provides an end-to-end image and video management solution including uploads, storage, manipulations, optimizations and delivery.